orobix/quadra/docs/tutorials/configurations.md

 In the experiment configuration we aggregate the various building blocks of the framework using the `defaults` key.
 In this case we are using the `classification` datamodule, a `resnet18` backbone, the `cross_entropy` loss, the `classification` model (Lightning Module), `adam` as optimizer, the `classification` task, the reduce on plateau (`rop`) scheduler and the `default_resize` transform.

  We can also see that we are overriding some of the parameters of the different modules.
-For example, we are overriding the `lr_scheduler_interval` of the backbone to be `epoch` instead of `step`.
+For example, we are overriding the `lr_scheduler_interval` of the backbone to be `step` instead of `epoch`.
 We are also overriding the `max_epochs` of the trainer to be 200 instead of the default value.

 The experiment is the most important configuration file as it is the one actually telling the framework what to do!